girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/6.Functions/Video.md

 console.log(a); //ReferenceError

-This time javascript throws an error.
-Why is it so?

 Because (**if**) block creates a scope for `a` and `a` can be used within that scope only.

 You are free to access the variable within its scope , but a variable cannot